 Secret San Francisco wants to help you make the most of your free time!
 We put out “Don’t miss” weekend plans and news for you each week, so you’ll always catch an important event or news story.
-Here’s a summary of things we wrote about this past weekend (7/23-25).
+Here’s a summary of things we wrote about this past weekend that you can still check out.

 Time to start planning for your next free day!

 1. 50 epic things to do this August in the Bay Area

 There’s plenty to do this August in and around San Francisco!
 We’ve got you covered with everything from free movie nights, to nearby county fairs, to fun immersive experiences that will be the highlight of your month.
 Read on to get inspired.

 2. Free tickets open Tuesday 8/2 for Stern Grove Festival’s very last concert